Inward Bound: Event Outline and Rules

 The teams are then blindfolded before boarding buses and departing for the drop off point.
-The route to drop-off point is deliberately obfuscated, with buses spending upwards of one hour driving around Canberra in order to cause disorientation.
-This prevents teams from knowing the drop off location right from the start.
+The route to drop-off point is deliberately obfuscated, with buses driving around Canberra in order to cause disorientation.
+This prevents teams from knowing the drop off location.

-The buses leave (beginning with division 1 in the early evening) at 1 hour intervals starting of the eve of the event.
-Typically division 7 will leave early in the morning of the day of the event.

 When the runners are dropped off they remove their blindfolds and each team proceeds to identify their location.
-Typically two runners from each team will run in opposite directions to find some indication of their location.
+Typically two runners, known as 'Scouts', from each team will run in opposite directions to find some indication of their location.
+They have a limited timeframe to get back, with time penalties applied for late return.
 When they return the team confirms its location and plot a course to the end point.
 The teams then race to the endpoint.

 The rules are structured to ensure that teams rely not only on their fitness, but also on their navigational ability to reach the endpoint.
 Thus maps and compasses are the only acceptable navigational aids.
 Tools such as GPS and altimeters are forbidden.
 Outside assistance in the form of transportation by vehicle or asking other people for the team's location are forbidden.
 Checking the addresses on envelopes in mailboxes is also forbidden, as a breach of privacy.

 Generally, if a team is caught breaking any of the rules, or if they lose compulsory equipment they will be disqualified.
 Loss of equipment can also result in time penalties.

 Each team receives a number of points for finishing the event.
 The number of points for each finishing position increases for each division.
 The residence with the most points at the end of the competition wins the event.

 Safety Standards

 As of 2009, Inward Bound introduced new compulsory safety standards for all teams during the race.
-Each team was required to carry an EPIRB Distress radiobeacon, a satellite phone and a 3G mobile telephone (in a sealed envelope).
+Each team was required to carry an EPIRB Distress radiobeacon and a mobile telephone (in a sealed envelope).
 Organisers now use a comprehensive radio network across the region, 4WD recovery vehicles and first aiders to ensure competitor safety.
 Since 2012 the race has been viewable through the internet live GPS tracking system.